hero image of Kampong Lorong Buangkok

 Kampong Lorong Buangkok offers a rare opportunity to step back and enjoy the slower pace of village life in Singapore’s urban jungle.
 Visitors consistently praise its peaceful vibe and nostalgic charm, which provide a refreshing contrast to the city's fast-paced modernity.
 Whether you are a photographer seeking unique shots, a cultural enthusiast eager to learn about Singapore’s heritage, or simply someone looking for a quiet place to unwind, this kampong warmly welcomes you.

-Established in 1956, Kampong Lorong Buangkok stands as Singapore's last surviving kampong, offering a vivid glimpse into the country's historical fabric.
-This neighborhood is a unique juxtaposition of urbanization and nostalgia, preserving elements of traditional village life amidst the rapidly changing landscape of modern Singapore.
+Established in 1956, Kampong Lorong Buangkok is Singapore's last surviving kampong, offering a glimpse into the nation's past.
+This unique enclave reflects the traditional lifestyle of Singapore's early inhabitants, where community and simplicity thrived amidst the urban landscape.

 Explore kampong lorong buangkok in singapore's urban heartland